How a Vision Board Can Help You Reach Your Goals for 2022

 As we established earlier, the difference between a dream and turning it into a goal that you intend to achieve, is by setting a deadline.

-A good tip is not to set all your deadlines for December 31st, as the time span between now and then is so long, that you won’t be motivated to start achieving your goals until the end of this year, thereby putting yourself under unnecessary pressure.
+A good tip is not to set all your deadlines for December 31st, as the time span between now and then is so long, that you won’t be motivated to start achieving your goals until the end of this year, thereby putting yourself under unnecessary pressure as the end of year approaches.
 Making different deadlines will help you manage your goal setting and give you a sense of accomplishment as you tick each goal off as you progress through the year.

 If you don’t achieve your goal by the set deadline, don’t worry – just make a new deadline and keep striving towards making your goals a reality.
 The main thing is to complete the race and claim the prize; it doesn’t matter how long it takes to cross over the finish line.

-However, what if he was to make a goal of reading 12 books a year?
+However, what if my acquaintance now decides to make a goal for 2022 of reading 12 books a year?
 It’s a lot less than 52, but it means that he can read one book a month.
 And to have read 12 books in one year is still an achievement, isn’t it?

 Additionally, break down your goals into smaller, doable increments.
 Having a goal to read 12 books in one year still sounds like a lot of discipline is required.
-However, when you see that it means that you only need to read one book a month, then that reading goal suddenly seems more feasible to achieve.
+However, when you see that it means that you only need to read one book a month, and then break that goal down to about 50 pages a week, then reaching that reading goal of 12 books by the end of the year suddenly seems more feasible to achieve, right?

 Another good tip, if you are making a vision board for the first time, is to make goals that you can see yourself achieving within 12-18 months; that way you can achieve a sense of accomplishment within a shorter period of time that will motivate you to pin further dreams and goals onto your vision board.